abdelazizmohamad11/Projectile-Motion-Simulation/README.md

 -Exit: Closes the application.

 ## Report
-If you would like more details about the equations used, the project's design, and functionality, you can find a comprehensive **report** in the `report` folder.
+If you would like more details about the equations used, the project's design, and functionality, you can find a comprehensive **Report** in the `Report` folder.
 This report provides a presentation of the project, including all the formulas and workflow explanations.

 ## Video Demonstration
 For a detailed walkthrough of the simulation and its features, check out the video located in the Screenshots folder called "Guide_with_examples_video".